CryptoRodeo/oras-downstream/README.md

   - A repository within another repository.
   - It allows you to include and track the contents of an external repository (upstream in this case) within your own project (downstream).
   - Useful when you want to include third-party libraries or other code that is managed separately but needs to be part of your project.
+- **Konflux**: A platform to automate the process of building, testing, and releasing applications.
+- **Konflux CI**: The Tekton pipelines used to build, test and release the software/product artifacts.
+- **Workspace**:
+  - A Kubernetes namespace managed by an individual or a group.
+  - All Tekton Pipelines, including build, test, and release, run within a workspace.
 - **Component**:
   - An internal representation of a software artifact that Konflux builds and tests, using source code from a git repository.
   - Components are stored in an OCI container registry such as quay.io after they are built.